 More than 100 tidal marshes have been constructed in the Fraser River Estuary over the last 40 years.
 Past reports described many of these projects and found varied success, but the factors behind these outcomes had not been investigated.
 We ask what factors influence (1) if a project remains vegetated, and (2) the resilience of a created marsh plant community, which we measure by the dominance and number of native plant species present.
 We observed marsh die-off in 40 of the 78 created marshes visited, equalling approximately 23,553 m2 (9.3%) of the total created marsh area surveyed.
 We suggest these losses may be partly attributed to excessive grazing by Canada Geese and erosion by boat wake, and recommend future research to understand their impacts.
 Sites that were lower in elevation, further upriver, and located in the North Arm averaged higher amounts of recession.
 Native species were less dominant with distance upriver, while the diversity of species increased with elevation and distance upriver.
 Created tidal marsh “basin” designs appear to be more resilient to grazing and erosion but are more likely to be invaded by non-native cattail and sustain less diverse plant communities.
 This study offers insights into the role of design and location in the outcome of projects, and the sheds lights on some of the challenges of tidal marsh creation in the estuary.

+Acknowledgements

-funding from .
-This projectas supported through delivered by the Real Estate Foundation of B.C. and Watersheds B.C, with financial support from the province of British Columbia as part of its $10 billion COVID-19 response Environmental Stewardship DepartmentVFPA, and VFPA.
+This report was made possible through funding from the B.C.
+Wildlife Federation Wetlands Workforce project.
+This project was supported through the Healthy Watersheds Initiative delivered by the Real Estate Foundation of B.C. and Watersheds B.C, with financial support from the province of British Columbia as part of its $10 billion COVID-19 response.
+Data collected in 2015 was facilitated by the Community Mapping Network and B.C.
+Conservation Foundation and funded through the National Wetland Conservation Fund.
+We also wish to thank the Community Mapping Network for hosting compensation site data on their BIEAP-FREMP Atlas, as this was an essential starting place for both 2015 and 2021 surveys.

+The authors extend thanks to landowners who allowed entry to compensation marshes during 2015 and 2021 surveys.
+This includes Metro Vancouver Regional District, the Vancouver Fraser Port Authority (VFPA), Vancouver Airport Authority, Pacific Custom Logistics, Ladner Yacht Club, S&R Sawmills Ltd., Blue Heron Marina Estates, and the B.C.
+Ministry of Forests, Lands, Natural Resource Operations and Rural Development (MFLNRORD).

+With gratitude we wish to acknowledge the time and expertise offered by reviewers of this report.
+These include Gary Williams (G L Williams & Associates Ltd.), Mark Adams (Envirowest Consultants Inc.), Krista Forysinski (Fisheries and Oceans Canada), Robert Sambrook (Fisheries and Oceans Canada), xʷməθkʷəy̓əm [Musqueam] Environmental Stewardship Department, Shane Byrne (MFLNRORD), Vanessa Koo (VFPA), and Charlotte Olson (VFPA).
 We also thank Sean Boyd (Environment and Climate Change Canada) and Dominic Janus (University of British Columbia [UBC]) for their input on Canada Geese in the estuary.
 Finally, we wish to thank Johnny Xi and Biljana Stojokova (UBC Applied Statistics) for guiding us in the development of our models.